selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-30-parenting.md

 ![](https://images.unsplash.com/photo-1503454537195-1dcabb73ffb9?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=600&q=80)

-what you do > what you say.
+what you do, what you say.
 Actions speak louder than words

 Whatever you say or advice, children will disregard your words and pay attention to your actions.